The team doesn’t have time. Not everyone is a writer. They straight up hate writing.

 Who Should Be Creating Content for My Company?

 “Your content is the soul of your business, and if your soul is represented by someone who knows nothing about your company, I have concerns for you and your brand.” - Marcus Sheridan

 If the title of this article didn’t give it away already, the answer is everyone.

 Whether you are B2B or B2C, selling a product or a service, no one knows your offering and processes better than those who work with them daily.

 Your team members are the ones executing on your promises and interacting directly with your consumers.

-Their voices will best represent your views and set realistic expectations for prospects through your content.
+Their voices will best represent your views and set realistic expectations for prospects through your content marketing efforts.
 Not to mention, their individual perspectives and experiences are also what make your organization unique.